 The translation was provided free and a translator’s note appears in the first few pages clarifying that the translation was not official, nor did it have the permission/approval of the author.
 The reason for sharing the translation for free here on my personal blog was to make it available to the wider English-speaking non-Kannada audience who may be interested.
 And boy was there interest!
 My blog never having crossed more than a 300 views in an entire month clocked >3000 in few days!
 So many people downloaded, shared and passed it around – enough to serve the author’s stated purpose to create a dialogue on this topic, and of course fulfilling my purpose of sharing it with non-Kannada audience.

 However, Devanura Mahadeva shared with me over phone and later in person, that this widespread availability of this translation could disturb ongoing official translation and publication efforts.
 I have great admiration for him and his work, and have complied with his request by removing the download of the translation.
+(Update: The official translation is now out & is available at your local book store.

 That said, the work deserves a wider dialogue, discussion, critique and engagement – which I hope to do through (a) putting out a book review publicly, and (b) writing an annotated reading of the book with extracted translation of key parts – both projects now ongoing.